planetsizecpu/Cave-In/README.md

 very important properly place the stairs, and make sure each upper end of stair have a ceiling at the adecuate distance, 18 pixels by default, for the guards to detect end of climbing, this parameter may be also modifyied by the configuration file as setting & CeilingDist 25 for example.
-It is also noticeable not to locate stairs at the side of walls not being external perimeter, so the guards would be able to turn back and exit dead ends.
+It is also noticeable not to locate stairs at the side of walls not being external perimeter, there must be some space between the stair and the wall, so the guards would be able to turn back and exit from dead ends.

 The kart handles must be placed at the x point where the kart stops, the vertical distance must be at no more than 45 pixels from the boy y coordinate when it is located under the handle, as the handle